 The Ram maker did respond, but only to tell me I’m an idiot who doesn’t understand it is not the company’s problem.

-What makes this more galling is the Asustek forum and Google in general shows hundreds of other people have exactly the same problem and issues that are very similar.
+What makes this more galling is the Asustek forum and Google in general shows hundreds of other people have exactly the same problem and issues that are similar.
 Clearly something is wrong somewhere, I’m not just a muddle-headed ham-fisted idiot who doesn’t understand the technology.

 Asustek has my money and it just doesn’t give a toss.
 I’ll keep this in mind when I buy a new motherboard, yet the sad truth is the alternative suppliers are no better.